TEFL Certification for Retirees: A Fulfilling Second Career

 Conclusion and Future Endeavors

-Looking back on my TEFL journey as a retiree, I can say it was one of the most fulfilling experiences of my life.
+Looking back on my TEFL journey as a retiree, I realise it was one of the most fulfilling experiences of my life.
 Not only did I get to explore new cultures, but I also positively impacted my students and their futures.